ipfs/spec-generator/README.md

   input and output.
 - A `config` file, that is a simple piece of JSON.
 - A `template` file that is a basic piece of HTML.
-- You probably also want one a `CSS` file that you can use to import the spec styles and override with your own.

 That's a fair bit of setup, but you only need to do it once for a whole spec *site*, which hopefully shouldn't be too often.